johnkhub/Core/Service/src/test/java/za/co/imqs/api/README.md

 * Create a compose files for the tests
 * Implement the unimplemented tests
-* More rigorous checks on the exact error output where for instance a specific validation criterium is violated.
+* More rigorous checks on the exact error output where for instance a specific validation criterion is violated.
+* Create a docker file to start up these services and a test rule to call the docker file